10 Ways to Introduce Your Campaign (Not in a Tavern)

 10) Escape from prison

 Your players find themselves starting the campaign in a prison, or maybe in a transport on their way to prison.
 The players decide if they were innocent or guilty of the accused crime.
 Then the first 0-level adventure (the adventure to introduce the players to the world and make sure they don’t want to change an aspect of their character) would be banding together to escape.
 One problem with this is it may be hard to bring in your over-arcing story conflict until the next adventure.
 See my article on story arcs in Dungeons and Dragons campaigns here.

 9) They grew up together

 Instead of having to introduce a group of random strangers for a quest, you can have the main characters all live in the same village or town.
 They have all grown up together.
-Thus when you introduce the main conflict of the story make sure it impacts their home town and they are now leaving their home to seek adventure and help their home town.
+Thus when you introduce the main conflict of the story make sure it impacts their hometown and that they are now leaving their home to seek adventure and help their hometown.

 Free World Creation Infographic

 Get a step by step graphic to explain how to create a custom world in your tabletop role playing game.
 These steps work for Dungeons and Dragons / Pathfinder and any RPG.

 In addition to that I will give you a subscriber discount of 50% in my etsy store for anything over $10.

 8) Called for Duty